Waldron Family Stadium - Mount St. Mary's Mountaineers Lacrosse

 Nearby Thurmont also has some attractions of its own, including Cunningham Falls State Park and Catoctin Mountain Park, which contains the presidential retreat of Camp David.
 Just note if you are hiking in the woods and see signs to turn around or be shot, these are not jokes.

 Frederick is about 30 miles away, while Baltimore (60 miles) and Washington, DC (70 miles) are the closest large cities.

-Back in Emmitsburg, the best food option is the The Ott House Pub in downtown.
+Back in Emmitsburg, the best food option is The Ott House Pub downtown.
 This bar and restaurant is a great mix of locals, firefighters, and university students.
 The food menu will not blow you away but their wings, as well as their hot roast beef sandwich, will certainly hit the spot.
 Check to see if they have a local beer from Flying Dog Brewery on tap.

 Gettysburg is 13 miles north.
 If you have time to visit the massive amounts of memorials and battlegrounds you should do so.
-Just plan ahead as crowds are huge at many times of the year.
+Just plan ahead as crowds are enormous at many times of the year.

 Lacrosse fans across Maryland are extremely knowledgeable about lacrosse.
 Fans here at the Mount are no exception.

 Sure Emmitsburg can feel like it is in the middle of nowhere, but it really is not.
 The major highway, Route 15, divides the campus.
 This route runs from Frederick in the south, northwards towards Gettysburg in Pennsylvania.

 Waldron Family Stadium and the rest of the PNC Sports Complex is located on the east side of Route 15, while the main part of the university campus is located on the west side.
 A well-lit and secured tunnel connects the two parts of the campus.